Drigrow/cyber-angel/README.md

    Another easy step, here is the command you can copy to cmd:

-   `pip install --upgrade gradio pvporcupine pyaudio openai openai-whisper numpy==1.26.1 wave simpleaudio`
+   `pip install --upgrade gradio pvporcupine pyaudio openai==0.28 openai-whisper numpy==1.26.1 wave simpleaudio`

    You may need more dependencies, download as you need.